superwerker/superwerker/docs/adrs/0001-aws-backup.md

 - No cross-region backup right now to keep it simple.
 - Opt-out is possible via `supwerker:backup` tag set to `none`

+### AWS Config Organizational Rules vs. Conformance Packs vs. StackSets

+There are several ways to deploy config rules org-wide.

+ - AWS Config Organizational Rules and Conformance Packs have no fault-tolerance.
+If one Sub-Account does not have a Config Recorder installed, the entire installation fails.
+ - Conformance packs need a S3 bucket, which makes the setup more complex
+ - Stay consistent with Control tower, since it is currently not using Organizational Config Rules or Conformance Pack

 ## Consequences

 - AWS Backup is set as the preferred backup solution